Angelina Jolie And Brad Pitt From Enemies To Friends, Jolie Still ‘Terrified’ Brad Will Start Dating Soon?

 “The kids have always adored Brad and have a very solid relationship with him.
 He is a fun dad and extremely loving and affectionate but definitely the disciplinarian and stricter of the two parents.
 They have occasional moments, like any parents and kids do, but at the end of the day there is nothing but love, role modeling and guidance at the core.”

-As for Angelina, she has shown her softer side in regard to Brad and spoke out openly on BBC and Good Morning America a couple months back.
-During the interview she noted how her and Brad along with the kids are navigating the difficult time, but that they will always be a family.
+As for Angelina, she has shown her softer side regarding Brad and spoke out openly on BBC and Good Morning America a couple of months back.
+During the interview, she noted how she and Brad along with the kids are navigating the difficult time, but that they will always be a family.
 It’s been noted that Angelina is somewhat jealous about her ex moving on too quickly.
 A source recently spoke with Hollywood Life sharing that Jolie is terrified that Pitt will move on soon.